How and where can I access LMI information?

 complete a degree find out about higher

-to go to university in the UK, when you are in the second year of
+would like to go to university in the UK, when you are in the

-subject to study or which university course, UCAS can help you to
+which subject to study or which university course, UCAS can help

 If you are thinking about going to university and coming back to the Island to live you can find out about graduate opportunities and the Isle of Man graduate fair, it is worth attending this event before your final year of study if possible, providing you with the chance to network with employers who are recruiting and find out about local opportunities.